 types of suits 23

-The sharkskin suit is a refined and versatile option, known for its unique fabric that features a subtle two-tone effect, achieved by weaving two different-colored threads together.
+The sharkskin suit is a refined and versatile type of suit, known for its unique fabric that features a subtle two-tone effect, achieved by weaving two different-colored threads together.
 This results in a sleek and lustrous appearance that gives the suit a distinctive sheen, making it perfect for both business and formal events.

 The texture of a sharkskin suit is smooth and soft, which not only provides a luxurious feel but also reflects light, creating a dynamic look that’s eye-catching yet elegant.
 Its fine, lightweight nature makes it suitable for year-round wear, and it pairs beautifully with solid-colored shirts and ties.